 With a focus on organization theory and strategy, Ying-Ying's research unpacks the coordination and governance mechanisms within blockchain-based decentralized autonomous organizations (DAOs).
 At a higher level, her research investigates how technological innovation enables novel forms of organizing.
 Her research settings revolve around the context of the cryptocurrency industry (e.g., Bitcoin) and more broadly, the financial technology (FinTech) industry, with theoretical underpinnings of organization design and entrepreneurial strategy.
+Her recent work explores the adoption/diffusion and change of DAOs.

 et al., 2019, Correction to: Bitcoin and the rise of decentralized autonomous organizations, Journal of Organization Design, Vol:8, ISSN:2245-408X